luminovang/documentation/http/request.md

 ### isSecure

-Check if the current connection is secure
+Check if the current request connection is secure.

 ```php
 public isSecure(): bool